-You are considering a trip to St. Petersburg, Russia in the nearest future, but can’t decide on what places to visit in this marvelous city?
-When planning a vacation to a new country it is highly essential to make priorities in the tourist activities, so that you didn’t waste your time.
+Are you planning a trip to St. Petersburg, Russia soon, but can’t decide on what places to visit in this marvellous city?
+It is important to make priorities in the tourist activities, so that you didn’t waste your time.
 St. Petersburg is the artistic and cultural capital of the country, and has a lot to share.
-In this article we are offering you to overview top 10 St Petersburg tourist attractions.
+In this article we overview Top 10 St Petersburg Tourist Attractions.

 The first thing on your wish-list will probably become The State Hermitage.
-Being the biggest museum in Russia it houses over 3 million precious exhibits in different spheres of art: paintings, sculptures, applied art, glasswork, porcelain, embroidery, ancient artifacts… The list can go on forever.
-No wonder why it occupies so many buildings: The Hermitage is not just The Winter Palace, but a number of structures forming the Main Museum Complex: The Winter Palace and a couple of buildings that were constructed later in the 18-19th hundreds, including the Small Hermitage.
+Being the biggest museum in Russia, it houses over 3 million precious exhibits in different spheres of art: painting, sculpture, applied art, glasswork, porcelain, embroidery, ancient artefacts… The list can go on forever.
+No wonder why it occupies so many buildings.
+The Hermitage is not just The Winter Palace, but a number of structures forming the Main Museum Complex: The Winter Palace and a couple of buildings that were constructed later in the 18-19th hundreds.
 It is the most well-known gem, located in the heart of St. Petersburg, that attracts thousands of visitors every day.
 Don’t miss a chance and visit The Hermitage without wasting your time in lines.
-With an accredited tour company like Hello Russia Tours you will get a skip-the-line admission to Russia’s finest museum!
-Find some more details on our private tour to the Hermitage on our website.
+With an accredited tour company like Hello Russia Tours you can get a skip-the-line admission to Russia’s finest museum.
+Find more details about our private tour to the Hermitage on our website.

-Peterhof is home of many imperial palaces and gardens, which makes it one of the most visited St Petersburg tourist attractions in Russia.
+Peterhof is home to many imperial palaces and gardens, which makes it one of the most visited St Petersburg tourist attractions.
 Around 2,2 million people come to Peterhof every year.
-Peterhof boosts 150 fountains, 7 palaces and 23 museums.
+Peterhof Museum Complex includes 150 fountains, 7 palaces and 23 museum structures.
 The most important highlight of Peterhof is its fountain system.
 Every day at 11 a.m. thousands of tourists gather in the Lower garden of Peterhof to see for themselves how the fountains start their day.
 The idea of creating the beautiful residence struck Peter the Great during his diplomatic visit to Versailles.
-The Russian tzar was very much inspired by the beauty of the French residence, so upon his return to Russia, he started the construction of what later was called ‘The Russian Versailles’.
-As a result, The Peterhof Grand Palace was built.
+The Russian tzar was very inspired by the beauty of the French residence, so upon his return to Russia, he started the construction of what later was called ‘The Russian Versailles’.
+As a result, Peterhof Grand Palace was built.
 It was used as an official residence of the Romanovs, where lots of beautiful receptions and balls took place.
 We are happy to announce that Hello Russia Tours organizes private tours to Peterhof to make the most of your visit to this beautiful museum.

 This colorful church with onion-shaped domes is located in the historic heart of St. Petersburg, not far from Nevsky Prospect.
 It was constructed in the bright Russian style to the memory of Alexander II, the Russian tzar, who was fatally wounded by a terrorist.
 Later on the church was constructed on the very place, where the blood of the tzar was spilled.
 The church is dedicated to Jesus Christ, because Alexander II was compared with Jesus Christ.
 He wanted to make people’s life easier, but his efforts were not duly appreciated.
-The church displays a lot of mosaics that decorate the walls inside.
+The church has a lot of mosaics that decorate the walls inside.
 Over 7000 sq.m. decorate the entire interior of the church.
 In the Soviet era the church was closed.
-The soviet authorities were going to demolish the church, which never happened in the end.
-Why so?
-This is a question for you have to find the answer on your own when you visit the church.
+The soviet authorities were going to demolish it, which never happened in the end, since the WWII broke out.

-There are a lot of tourists sights that St. Petersburg has to offer, but what can be better than having a nice leisure walk along the main city’s street?
+What can be better than having a nice leisurely walk along the main city’s street?
 Its name is Nevsky Prospect, St. Petersburg most iconic street.
 It stretches for over 2 miles, and has lots of restaurants and cafes lining along the street.
 It is also the best shopping strip that you may find in St. Petersburg.
-Nevsky Prospect can be a great shopping area for you if your are looking for some memorable souvenirs and gifts from Russia.
+Nevsky Prospect is a great area for buying memorable souvenirs and gifts from Russia.
 Don’t miss a chance to have an enjoyable walk along the prospect, grab a drink on the way, and take a few memorable pics from the very heart of St. Petersburg.

 The stunning Catherine Palace was created by the daughter of Peter I, the Russian empress Elizabeth.
-She appointed Francesco Bartolomeo Rastrelli court architect, who created the project of the magnificent palace, located some 16 miles from St. Petersburg.
-The palace is named in honor to Elizabeth’s mother Catherine I, who was the first owner of this residence.
-The most well-known highlight of the palace is the Amber Room, with its story going back to Peter the Great’s time, when he received the room as a diplomatic gift form a Prussian king.
+She appointed Francesco Bartolomeo Rastrelli court architect, who created the project of the magnificent palace.
+It is located some 16 miles from St. Petersburg.
+The palace is named in honor of Elizabeth’s mother Catherine I. The most well-known highlight of the palace is the Amber Room.
+Its story goes back to Peter the Great’s time, when he received the room as a diplomatic gift from a Prussian king.
 The Catherine Palace was constructed in beautiful baroque style.
 Later on it was extended under the reign of Catherine the Great, and some alterations of the interiors took place inside.
 Developed over two generations the residence displays a great mix of baroque and neoclassical architecture, a nice collection of porcelain sets, clocks, chandeliers and whatsoever, that belonged to the Russian royals.
 Without any doubt, being one of the most significant St Petersburg tourist attractions, the palace deserves your visit.
 Enjoy the unique atmosphere of the 18th century with your private guide on our Catherine Palace tour.
 The guide will unveil all the mysterious secrets of this marvelous residence, and will be happy to answer all of your questions.

 Few people know that one of St Petersburg tourist attractions is hidden underneath the city.
 St. Petersburg subway is only remarkably deep.
 It is so deep that people spend about 50 hours a year on the escalator alone.
 The subway by itself is like a museum.
 The vestibules and platforms are decorated with great artworks, precious stones, mosaics, and gilded and crystal chandeliers.
 It’s easy to navigate in the subway since all the stations have signs both in Russian and in English.
 The most beautiful stations belong to the red line of St. Petersburg subway.
 Pay extra attention to the stations called Narvskaya, Kirovskiy Zavod and Avtovo.